PaulMatencio/frontend-nanodegree-arcade-game/README.md

 Not yet implemented :

-- The player  can select an sprite to represent the Actor ( list of sprites)
+- The player can select the speed of the bugs ( very slow, slow, medium, fast and very fast)

-Bug

-- When the player win, the princess should be displayed  at the position of the key

-I have been inspired for this project by: http://devrob.github.io/Udacity-WebDev-project3
+For this project, I was inspired by: http://devrob.github.io/Udacity-WebDev-project3